 Taught by Laena McCarthy

 Laena is Founder and CEO of Anarchy in a Jar, a jam and mustard company based in Brooklyn.
-She's an Entrepreneur, Educator, Wellness Maven, Birth Coach, Ideation Consultant, and Side Hustle Coach.
-Living and working the ethos of resilience and food as medicine, she helps empower people through work, life, childbirth, and transformation.
-In her private practice, she coaches women who crave financial freedom and an integrated work/life/cycle balance.
+She's an entrepreneur, instructional designer, birth and business coach–empowering people through work, life, childbirth, and transformation.
+In her private practice, she coaches people who crave financial freedom and an integrated work/life/cycle.

 Laena launched her startup, Anarchy in a Jar, in 2009.
-It has been featured in The New York Times, The New York Times T Style Magazine, The Martha Stewart Show, New York Magazine, Bust, Elle Japan, Tasting Table, Food & Wine, and Saveur.
+It has been featured in the New York Times, the Wall Street Journal, the Martha Stewart Show, New York Magazine, Food & Wine, and more.
 Laena's cookbook, Jam On: The Craft of Canning Fruit, was published with Penguin Random House in 2012.
-A student of her own hustle advice, she launched her newest venture, a self-care line, in 2016, using edible organic herbs and oils to feel good and nourish the skin.
+Her newest venture is Integrated Hustle, a firm that coaches and educates lean entrepreneurs.

-Laena graduated magna cum laude from Mount Holyoke College, received an MS in Information Science from Pratt Institute, has trained as a birth coach, food scientist, and herbalist, and was awarded the United States Antarctica Service Medal by the Department of Defense for her work with the National Science Foundation.
+Laena graduated magna cum laude from Mount Holyoke College, received an MS in Information Science from Pratt Institute, has trained as a birth coach and food scientist, and was awarded the United States Antarctica Service Medal by the Department of Defense for her work with the National Science Foundation.

-When she’s not making it rain with mustard, wellness rituals, and startup nitty-gritty, you can find her dreaming about her next adventure, while practicing self-care, and chasing after her toddler.
+When she’s not making it rain with mustard and startup nitty-gritty, you can find her dreaming about her next adventure and chasing her children around Brooklyn.

 Truth: learning to preserve fresh fruits and veggies is the most liberating (and fruitful) skill I've mastered.
 I'm still amazed at how fun and easy urban canning can be; and I look forward to sharing my passion for putting things up with you.